 We encourage you to take a proactive approach when it comes to keeping your teenagers safe behind the wheel.
 Have regular conversations about the importance of making good driving decisions.

-If you or a loved one has been in a Maine car accident, contact the Portland personal injury lawyers and wrongful death attorneys at Peter Thompson & Associates for a free consultation to discuss your rights.
+If you or a loved one has been in a Maine car accident, contact the Portland personal injury lawyers and wrongful death attorneys at Peter Thompson & Associates for a consultation to discuss your rights.
 Call 1-800-804-2004.